Viva Voce speech recognition solutions

 Time

-As is the case when learning anything new, there is a learning curve, and it is important that the Dragon user has time to focus on Dragon, away from the pressure of deadlines.
+As with learning anything new there is a learning curve, and it is important that the Dragon user has time to focus on Dragon away from the pressure of deadlines.
 Exactly how much time is required will differ from person to person, depending on how quickly they need to learn to work by voice, what their normal workload is, how challenging their computing tasks are to do by voice etc. Having at least 20 to 30 minutes each day to focus entirely on Dragon for the first 2 to 3 months will help to ensure that your client has time to learn to use Dragon well.

 While most experienced Dragon users are able to do a significant proportion of their work by voice at a good speed, it is likely that your client will be less productive than normal during the learning period (usually around 2 to 4 months).